AnthonyQuantum/Phobia-Chrome-Extension/README.md

 It scans all images you see on the internet (absolutely privately) and hides them, if they contain something nasty.
 Also is has an option to hide the whole page.

-# How it works?
+![Alt text](images/Structure.png)
 Phobia uses pre-trained Inception v3 model and simple image classifier.
-![Alt text](images/Structure.png)